Solution landscapes of ferronematics in microfluidic channels: Model

 \section{Model}

-The setup of the problem is the same in \cite{dalby-farrell-majumdar-xia}.
-We consider a dilute ferronematic suspension sandwiched inside a three-dimensional channel $\tilde{\Omega}=\{(x,y,z)\in\mathbb{R}^3:-L\leq x\leq L,-D\leq y\leq D,0\leq z\leq H\}$, where $L \gg D$ and $D\gg H$. $L$ is half the channel length, $D$ is half the channel width and $H$ is the channel height (assumed to be small).
-We assume planar surface anchoring conditions on the top and bottom channel surfaces at $z=0$ and $z=H$, which effectively means that the NLC molecules lie in the $xy$-plane on these surfaces, without a specified direction.
-We further impose $z$-invariant Dirichlet boundary conditions on $y=\pm D$ and periodic boundary conditions on $x=\pm L$.
-Following the dimension reduction arguments in \cite{dalby_han_majumdar_mrad}, we assume that the system is invariant in the $z$-direction (since the channel height is small and we have plancar conditions on the top and bottom surfaces) and the $x$-direction (since $L\gg D$), so that we can restrict ourselves to an effective one-dimensional channel geometry: $\bar{\Omega} = [-D, D]$.
-Hence, to reconstruct the full profile of the channel from our one-dimensional problem, one can extrapolate solutions uniformly along the length and height of the channel.
+We work with a dilute ferronematic suspension inside a channel as in \cite{dalby-farrell-majumdar-xia}.
+More precisely, the channel geometry is defined by $\tilde{\Omega}=\{(x,y,z)\in\mathbb{R}^3:-L\leq x\leq L,-D\leq y\leq D,0\leq z\leq H\}$, where $L \gg D$ and $D\gg H$. $L$ is half the channel length, $D$ is half the channel width and $H$ is the channel height.
+We assume planar surface anchoring conditions on the top and bottom channel surfaces at $z=0$ and $z=H$, which effectively means that the NLC molecules lie in the plane on these surfaces without a specified direction.
+We further impose periodic boundary conditions on $x=\pm L$ and Dirichlet boundary conditions on $y=\pm D$.
+Following the dimension reduction arguments in \cite{dalby_han_majumdar_mrad}, we assume that the structural properties are invariant in the $z$-direction and invariant in the $x$-direction, since $H \ll D \ll L$, and it suffices to consider a one-dimensional channel geometry $\bar{\Omega} = [-D, D]$.
+One can reconstruct the full ferronematic profile by uniformly extending or extrapolating the solutions along the length and height of the channel.

-The ferronematic mixture consists of a dilute suspension of MNPs in a NLC host, and as such, we require an order parameter to describe each of them.
-Following the modelling framework in \cite{dalby-farrell-majumdar-xia,bisht-2019-article,bisht-2020-article,maity2021,han_ferronematics}, we describe the nematic part with a reduced Landau-de Gennes $\Qvec$-tensor, and the magnetic part by a two-dimensional vector $\Mvec=(M_1,M_2)\in\mathbb{R}^2$.
-More specifically,
+As described in the Introduction, the ferronematic suspension comprises a dilute suspension of MNPs in a nematic host.
+There are two order parameters to describe the nematic order and the spontaneous magnetisation of the system respectively.
+Following the modelling framework in \cite{dalby-farrell-majumdar-xia,bisht-2019-article,bisht-2020-article,maity2021,han_ferronematics}, we use a reduced Landau-de Gennes(LdG) $\Qvec$-tensor to describe the nematic host and the spontaneous magnetisation is modelled by a two-dimensional vector, $\Mvec=(M_1,M_2)\in\mathbb{R}^2$.
+More precisely, the reduced LdG $\Qvec$-tensor is a symmetric, traceless $2\times 2$ matrix given by: